 The indicators measure outcomes at CCG level to help inform priority setting and drive local improvement.
 The CCG OIS does not set thresholds or levels of ambition.

 NHS Digital works in partnership with NHS England and the National Institute for Health and Care Excellence (NICE) on the development of the indicator set.
 The NICE CCG OIS Advisory Committee considers the suitability of a range of indicators and makes recommendations to NHS England who decide on the final set of indicators to be used.

 NHS Digital develops, tests and assures the method for each indicator in the CCG OIS.
 We calculate the indicators and publish the data alongside the specifications and indicator quality statements.
 The range of data sources being used for the indicators means that some can be updated on a quarterly basis whilst others can only be updated annually or biannually.

-There is an ongoing review by NHS Digital of emergency readmissions indicators across the frameworks, many of which have not been published since 2014.
-Phase one of this review involves the publication of two indicators in early 2019: CCG Outcomes Indicator Set indicator 3.2 and NHS Outcomes Framework indicator 3b – Emergency readmissions within 30 days of discharge from hospital.
+There is an ongoing review by NHS Digital of emergency readmissions indicators across the frameworks, many of which, until last year, had not been published since 2014.
+Phase one of this review was completed in early 2019 and involved the publication of two indicators : CCG Outcomes Indicator Set indicator 3.2 and NHS Outcomes Framework indicator 3b – Emergency readmissions within 30 days of discharge from hospital.

 A summary paper providing further details of the review is available in the resources section below.